 Sensible 4 wins investment and sets focus on Asia and Europe

-For now, Sensible 4 may be best known for GACHA — the first self-driving shuttle bus for all weather conditions in the world — that the Espoo-based startup developed in the cooperation with the Japanese retail giant Muji in 2018.
+For now, Sensible 4 may be best known for GACHA — the first self-driving shuttle bus for all weather conditions in the world — that the Espoo-based startup developed in cooperation with the Japanese retail giant Muji in 2018.
 Last year, however, the startup hit the gas pedal, and its business shows no sign of slowing down.

 In spring 2020, Sensible 4 received a €6 million Series A round investment from Nordic Ninja, an over €100 million Nordic/Japanese deep tech fund, and ITOCHU, one of the biggest Japanese trading companies.
 Having a strong Japanese connection on board for the ride, the startup uses the investment to boost expansion in Asia and Europe.